wilsonliaows/docs/workbot/workbot-triggers.md

 name optional: false prompt: false type: string hint: Exact account name sample: IBM
 ```

-The configured input parameters will be displayed as follow up questions for the user after the Workbot command.
+The configured command input fields will be displayed as follow up questions for the user after the Workbot command.

 ![Salesforce show account input parameters](/assets/images/workbot/workbot-trigger/salesforce-show-account-input-params-display.png)
-*Input parameters display on Slack*
+*A command input field displayed on Slack*

 ### New command trigger output datapills
 The **New command** trigger also provides a set of datapill variables as that holds data about the command, such as the user making the command, the channel the command was made it, etc. The following table details these datapill variables.